Remarks on the positivity of the cotangent bundle of a K3 surface: Examples in low degrees

 We begin by describing a birational model of $S^{[2]}$, as found for example in \cite[Lemma 6.3.1]{hassett:2000}, which is induced by $M=2\tH-3B$.
 Let be a general cubic fourfold with a node at $p=[0,0,0,0,0,1]$.
 Denote by $Q=\{q=0\}, K=\{c=0\}$ the quadric and cubic in $\PP^4$ respectively.
 Projecting from $p\in\PP^5$ onto this $\PP^4$ we obtain a rational map $Z\dashrightarrow \PP^4$.
 In the Fano scheme of lines $F$ of $Z$, the locus of lines through $p$ is parameterised by the complete intersection $S=\{q=c=0\}$ in this $\PP^4$ which is a smooth K3 surface of degree six and Picard number one.
 Consider now the map taking two lines $\ell_1,\ell_2$ through $p$ and giving the residual line of intersection of $Z$ with the plane spanned by $\ell_1,\ell_2$.
 Note that this is indeed a morphism (it is not defined precisely when $Z$ contains a 2-plane through $p$, which we may assume does not happen by genericity).
 Starting with a line $\ell\in F\setminus S$ and considering the plane spanned by $\ell$ and $p$, we obtain a residual singular conic in $Z$ whose constituent two lines give a unique point of $S^{[2]}$.
 This implies that the map $f$ is birational.
 Moreover one can prove that $F$ has $A_1$ singularities along $S$ and is smooth otherwise.
 Finally $S^{[2]}$ is isomorphic to the blowup $\operatorname{Bl}_SF$ of $F$ at $S$ (see \cite[Lemma 6.3.1]{hassett:2000}), and $M$ is the pullback of the Pl\"ucker polarisation.
 Let $D$ denote the exceptional divisor of $f$; the map $f$ restricts to a smooth $\PP^1$-fibration $D\to S$.
 Geometrically, this means that if one fixes a line $\ell$ through $p$, then there is a family over $\PP^1$ of 2-planes through $\ell$ whose residual conic is two lines $\ell_1+\ell_2\in S^{[2]}$ passing through $p$.

-Consider now $G(2,4)$ the Grassmannian of lines in $\PP^3$, embedded as a quadric in $\PP^5$ and embed $Q$ from above as a hyperplane section of $G(2,4)$.
+Consider now $\Gr(2,4)$ the Grassmannian of lines in $\PP^3$, embedded as a quadric in $\PP^5$ and embed $Q$ from above as a hyperplane section of $\Gr(2,4)$.

-\begin{lemma} The exceptional divisor $D$ is isomorphic to $\PP(U^\vee|_S)$ where $U$ is the universal bundle on $G(2,4)$.
-In particular, $-D|_D$ is not pseudoeffective. \end{lemma} \begin{proof} Note that points of $D\subset S^{[2]}$ parameterise lines through the node $p\in Z$ so that the residual line in the 2-plane spanned by the two lines also passes through $p$.
-A point in $\PP(U^\vee|_S)$ is the data of a point $s\in S$ and a line $\ell\subset Q$.
-As $S$ is the intersection of $Q$ with the cubic $K$, the line $\ell$ meets $S$ in three points so we obtain a natural map to $S^{[2]}$ with image the two residual lines.
-In fact, this is an injective morphism with image $D$ as required.
+\begin{lemma} The exceptional divisor $D$ is isomorphic to $\PP(U^\vee|_S)$ where $U$ is the universal bundle on $\Gr(2,4)$. \end{lemma} \begin{proof} Note that points of $D\subset S^{[2]}$ parameterise pairs of lines through the node $p\in Z$ so that the residual line in the 2-plane spanned by the two lines also passes through $p$.
+Projecting from $p$, we see that the images of the three lines thus lie on a line $\ell\subset Q$, which is a trisecant to $S$.

-To show that $-D|_D$ is not pseudoeffective, note that $l=\O_{\PP(U^\vee|_S)}(1)$ is ample since it induces a map $\PP(U^\vee|_S)\to\PP^3$ which is finite - the number of elements in the preimage of a point is the number of lines through the point which are incident to two general lines, which is one.
-Note that $-D|_D=K_D$ which is $2l-g$ for $g$ the Pl\"ucker line bundle.
-Now $l^2$ is an ample curve class and one computes $l^2(2l-g)=(\sigma_1^2-2\sigma_2)\sigma_1^2=0$ for $\sigma_i$ the standard Schubert cycles.
-In particular $2l-g$ is not pseudoeffective as required. \end{proof}

-Combined with the proof of Proposition \ref{theoinvolution}, the above implies that $D=\widetilde{H}-2B$ is extremal on $E$ and hence that $\alpha_{e,6}=1$.